tzickel/chunkedbuffer/README.md

     # Precomputed
     __len__()
     # Finds the index (-1 if did not find) of s inside start, end indicies in the Buffer (by default checks all the Buffer)
+    # Zero memory copy (unless more than one chunk, and then just copies length of s*2 from each chunk)
     find(s, start=0, end=-1)
     # Returns a new Buffer which points to at most nbytes bytes (or all current data if nbytes == -1)
     # Zero memory copy